+- if it is substituted for it.

 - 1. These plants look like small roses.

 - a. resemble

 - b. turn into

 - c. behave

 - d. appear

 - 2. Unfortunately, this property is almost completely lost.

 - a. very slightly

 - b. nearly entirely

 - c. not so much

 - d. forever

 - 3. I'm at a loss for I don't know what to do.

 - a. that is

 - b. since

 - c. as if

 - d. when

 - 4. These devices are extremely accurate.

 - a. safe

 - b. original

 - c. versatile

 - d. precise

 - 5. Because there is no exact definition for biological aging, it is difficult to determine when the phenomenon begins.

 - a. while

 - b. though

 - c. due to

 - d. since

 - 6. Roget's Thesaurus, a collection of English words and phrases, is arranged by the ideas they express rather than by alphabetical order.

 - a. as well as

 - b. unless

 - c. together with

 - d. instead of

 - 7. She got the job in that she was the best candidate.

 - a. although

 - b. as soon as

 - c. because

 - d. while

 - 8. I succeeded because of your help.

 - a. since

 - b. in spite of

 - c. nevertheless

 - d. thanks to

 - 9. Another indicator is provided by our committee.

-- a. a different

-- b. one more

-- c. other d. the other 10.
+a. a different b. one more c. other d. the other 10.
 Despite our efforts, we failed. a. because of b. owing to c. as opposed to d. in spite of 11.
 These two concepts are different, even though they use the same word. a. because b. although c. however d. therefore 12.
 In an identical manner, we see that this law holds. a. regularly b. similarly c. finally d. gradually 13.
 In general, it is possible to be more specific. a. furthermore b. in short c. for instance d. on the whole 14.
 The evidence is compelling, albeit indirect. a. hence b. although c. on the other hand d. because 15.
-The scope of application of photographic techniques has expanded tremendously. a. diversely b. obviously c. gradually d. enormously 16.
+The scope of application of photographic techniques has expanded tremendously. a. diversely c. gradually b. obviously d. enormously 16.
 He expressed it either with deliberate intent, or spontaneously. a. on purpose c. with respect b. by contrast d. on the other hand 17.
-This technique should be differentiated from the previous one. c. not be confused with a. be compared with b. be opposed to d. not be replaced by 18.
-Like everything else in office technology, telephone systems are getting smaller and more powerful. a. smarter c. cost-effective b. more space-saving. d. less expensive - 19.
-In a broad sense, this application is quite possible.

-a. alternatively c. on the contrary b. in general d. from now on a. solitary c. somehow b. not only d. only c. in spite of a. still b. as opposed to d. by turns
+This technique should be differentiated from the previous one. a. be compared with c. not be confused with b. be opposed to d. not be replaced by 18.
+Like everything else in office technology, telephone systems are getting smaller and more powerful. a. smarter c. cost-effective b. more space-saving. d. less expensive 19.
+In a broad sense, this application is quite possible. a. alternatively c. on the contrary b. in general d. from now on 20.
+I'm concerned solely for your future. a. solitary c. somehow b. not only d. only 21.
+For all its many problems, the United States system of education has achieved much.